Towards Robust Representation of Limit Orders Books for Deep Learning Models: Results

-From the these performance decay results, we find that DeepLOB, the best performed model under normal condition as well as the most complicated one, is also the most vulnerable one under perturbation (the largest performance decay).
+For the compressed representation, we observe a performance decay for all the machine learning models under unexpected perturbations, from the simplest linear model to the more sophisticated DeepLOB model.
+In addition, the performance decline changes under different types of perturbations.
+When the perturbation is applied to both sides, the performance decrease becomes more severe - 11\% accuracy decrease on MLP, 12\% on LSTM and over 25\% on DeepLOB.
+Similar trends can also be viewed for other evaluation metrics.
+By contrast, our representations both show no obvious performance decay under perturbations in all experiments with different models. \\ \\ From the these performance decay results, we find that DeepLOB, the best model in terms of performance under normal condition as well as the most complicated one, is also the most vulnerable one under perturbation (the largest performance decay).
 Its predictive accuracy decreases to 47.5\% and the F-score is only 22.2\%, which even underperforms logistic regression.
 The reason behind this phenomenon may be a combination of various factors.
 On one hand, the complexity of model is related to overfitting, which may reduce the generalisation ability and become unstable under the perturbation.
-Also as we mentioned in earlier sections, CNN assumes homogeneous spatial relationship but the level-based LOB representation is obviously heterogeneous, which leads to a mismatch between the data representation and the network characteristics.
-Once the spatial relationship is further broken due to perturbation, the CNN descriptors may not be able to extract meaningful features and thus cause malfunction of the entire predictor.
+Also as we mentioned in earlier sections, CNN assumes homogeneous spatial relationship but the compressed LOB representation is obviously heterogeneous, which leads to a mismatch between the data representation and the network characteristics.
+Once the spatial relationship is further broken due to perturbation, the CNN descriptors may not be able to extract meaningful features and thus cause malfunction of the entire predictor. \\

-Fig. \ref{fig:cm} further illustrates more details behind the numerical performance metrics in the form of a confusion matrix about the performance decay with the level-based representation.
-The logistic regression model basically classify a majority of samples as `Stationary' no matter whether perturbation is applied.
+\\ Figure \ref{fig:cm} provides more details behind the numerical performance metrics in the form of a confusion matrix about the performance decay with the level-based representation.
+The logistic regression model basically classifies a majority of samples as `Stationary' no matter whether perturbation is applied.
 Similarly in MLP, about half of the `Up' and `Down' samples are misclassified as `Stationary' ones.
 Both LSTM and DeepLOB shows confusion matrices with obvious diagonal feature without perturbation - more than half of the samples from each class are classified the same as their true labels.
-When the perturbation is applied, LSTM shows performance decrease but the still near half of samples are correctly classified.
+When the perturbation is applied, LSTM shows a performance decrease but still nearly half of samples are correctly classified.
 DeepLOB, however, fails in the perturbation condition by misclassifying almost all the data to `Stationary' class (see DeepLOB+Both in Fig. \ref{fig:cm}).